danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 ```
 In programming, we use the term "methods" to describe object behaviors.
 The two methods `move()` and `show()` are the functions that can be used by each object instance.
 Each object can move differently with variations of speed, size, etc.

 This is often a difficult concept for beginners because to display the object is also considered as a method/behavior in OOP.
-The object is created in the background, but you need to decide where and how to display the object, and in what forms.
+The object is created in the background, but you need to decide where and how to display the object, and in what form.

 ## Objects